Electric cars – the ultimate guide

-The Supercharger network is the fastest in the UK with speeds of up to 120kW available (more than twice as fast as your standard public charger).
+The Supercharger network is the fastest in the UK with speeds of up to 120kW available (about five times as fast as your standard public charger).
 It will take around 30 minutes to get to 80% charge.

 They operate two different networks, Supercharger (for rapid charging on the UK’s major roads) and Destination (for charging in towns/cities and places drivers are likely to spend their time).
 Destination charges are free to use by all Tesla owners.

 In 2022, Tesla rapid chargers cost 44p/kwh which works out at around £11 for 30 minutes of charging.
 However, the Tesla Supercharger Network also has points across the UK which are free to use for owners of Tesla EVs.